chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - adds execute permission to the owner of the file 'hello' and gives group and users read-only permission.

-6-multiple_permissions - adds exec permission to owner and group owner, and read-only permission to other users.
+6-multiple_permissions - adds exec permission to owner and group owner, and read-only permission to other users

+7-everybody - adds execution permission for owner, group owner, and other users to the file 'hello'..